WillDenby/WillDenby/README.md

 In my spare time, I'm concentrating on:
 1. Tooling and data engineering in Python
 2. Building transaction systems and Spring Boot applications in Java

-- ❤️ I love good documentation - "If a tree falls in a forest..."
+3. Completing some of John Crickett's [Coding Challenges](https://codingchallenges.fyi/challenges/intro)
-- 📫 How to reach me: connect/message me on [LinkedIn](https://www.linkedin.com/in/will-denby/)
+4. Making Open Source contributions to documentation: "If a tree falls in a forest"

 **Projects**